dominion314/codit_training/Test Environment/cloud-resources/docs/Developer_Docs/Dev_Setup.md

 A good example of this is a network in an XPN project.
 For KCC to understand these references, you need to have both resources present in your Kubernetes cluster.

-For example, if you are provisioning a GKE cluster in the `kohls-paas-ops` project which has it's network created in the `kohls-paas-xpn-lle` project, you would need to have the following in your Kubernetes cluster:
+For example, if you are provisioning a GKE cluster in the `doms-paas-ops` project which has it's network created in the `doms-paas-xpn-lle` project, you would need to have the following in your Kubernetes cluster:

-In the namespace managing the `kohls-paas-ops` project:
+In the namespace managing the `doms-paas-ops` project:
 - The `ContainerCluster` resource defined with the network and subnetwork references

-In the namespace managing the `kohls-paas-xpn-lle` project:
+In the namespace managing the `doms-paas-xpn-lle` project:
 - The `ComputeNetwork` resource
 - The `ComputeSubnetwork` resource